holodeck-b2b/Holodeck-SMP/README.md

 This software is licensed under the Affero General Public License V3 (AGPLv3) which is included in the [LICENSE](LICENSE) file in the root of the project.

 ## Support
-Commercial support is provided by Chasquis Consulting.
+Commercial support is provided by Chasquis.
 Visit [Chasquis-Consulting.com](http://chasquis-consulting.com/holodeck-b2b-support/) for more information.